-CHEMISTRY 1 HONORS SJPII: 1220 FDOE: 2003350
+CHEMISTRY 1 HONORS

 Prerequisite(s): Presently enrolled in Algebra II Honors or higher level Math.
-A thorough review of Math standardized test scores, B in Biology Honors and B in Math Honors, and Department Chairperson recommendation NOTE: Core class, required, has lab component
+A thorough review of Math standardized test scores, B in Biology Honors and B in Math Honors, and Department Chairperson recommendation

 This course is intended for students with a keen interest in Science and Math.
-Primarily the same theories will be studied as in the Chemistry course but with greater depth and breadth, including organic nomenclature, oxidation-reduction, acidbase methods, and more extensive mathematical application of atomic spectra, stoichiometry and solution concentrations.
+Primarily the same theories will be studied as in the Chemistry course but with greater depth and breadth, including organic nomenclature, oxidation-reduction, acid-base methods, and more extensive mathematical application of atomic spectra, stoichiometry and solution concentrations.
 Mastery of this course prepares students for the rigor of AP Chemistry.